zandero/rest.vertx/README.md

 * thrown exception
 * or both

-This is the place to trigger some async operation via event bus or some other response based operation.
+This is the place to trigger some async operation via event bus, or some other response based operation.

 A RestEvent processor must implement the RestEvent interface (similar to ResponseWriters).
 The event input is either the produced response entity or the exception thrown.